codeofnode/json2server/DOC.md

         ]
       },
-      "$post" : { // represents the response against POST request "uponEvent" : "body-recieved", // call only after this event is recieved from `req` "@" : "evaluateAndSendResponse", // last parameter to this utility is always a callback calling which will respond to client rightaway with first argument as the response object and second argument as the statusCode
+      "$post" : { // represents the response against POST request "once" : "body-recieved", // call only after this event is recieved from `req` "@" : "evaluateAndSendResponse", // last parameter to this utility is always a callback calling which will respond to client rightaway with first argument as the response object and second argument as the statusCode
         "params" : [
           "param can also be passed"